KyleAMathews/blog/src/pages/2019-04-22-making-a-slack-bot-with-onegraph-and-render/index.md

 Also, (perhaps not coincidentally!), their site is built on Gatsby.

-And sure enough, five minutes later, after connecting my GitHub repo for the project and instructing it how to build and run my code, my Slack bot was set to run daily.
+And sure enough, five minutes later, after connecting the GitHub repo for the project and instructing it how to build and run the code, the Slack bot was set to run daily.

 ## Early Results

 With this we discovered we had six PRs that hadn’t had any reviews — several that were close to a month old.
 Those got reviewed quickly (the last one in the screenshot above is waiting a core member’s review who’s on holidays until tomorrow).

 We’ve eaten into the other queue as well and expect to bring it down quickly as well.

+As a new tool, we’ll be iterating rapidly on the tool design as we discover what helps.

 ## Next steps